 When Exceptional Customer Service is Not Enough

-About two month ago this same customer had to bring the Maxima back due to a grinding noise from the brakes.
+About two months ago this same customer had to bring the Maxima back due to a grinding noise from the brakes.
 We had done front brake pads and rotors a week prior.
 We replaced the defective pads along with a new set of rotors at no charge and everything was fine, or so we thought.
-With each incident we did a follow up call to ensure that there were no additional issues.
+With each incident, we did a follow-up call to ensure that there were no additional issues.

 Apparently, these two situations did not sit well with this customer.
 During his phone call he reminded me that he was a loyal customer and that our customer service is exceptional, always going above and beyond the norm.
 However, he went on to say, “Exceptional customer service can’t make up for the quality of the repairs.”
 He was very candid and honest.
 He said he would not “jump ship”, but he has concerns, and that if there are any more quality issues, he will look to go elsewhere.
 He even mentioned the dealer as an alternative to us.